jinjagit/wasm-test/README.md

 `git remote add origin git@github.com:jinjagit/wasm-test.git`
 `git push origin master`

-Changed name in cargo.toml to `name = "wasm-test"`
+Change name in cargo.toml to `name = "wasm-test"`

-Changed lines in www/package.json to:
+Change lines in www/package.json to:
 ```
 "dependencies": {
     "wasm-test": "file:../pkg"
   },
   ```

-Changed lines in src/lib.rs to:
+Change lines in src/lib.rs to:
 ```
 pub fn greet() {
   alert("Hello, from Rust compiled to wasm!");
 }
 ```
-(just to prove I am building from a new change in the Rust code)
+(just to prove we are building from a new change in the Rust code)

 In project root:
 `wasm-pack build`